Power of purple foods

 Pickled beets are probably the epitome of the power of purple foods; because they don't keep, a testimony to their anti-oxidant properties, it is best to enjoy them fresh and immediately preserve what is left.

-Rich also in anti-oxidant vitamin C and other minerals, pickled beets are a traditional gem.
+Rich also in anti-oxidant vitamin C and many minerals, pickled beets are a traditional gem.

 Really these pickled beets recipes take just a few minutes to prepare.